This post was last updated on July 1st, 2024 at 02:03 pm

 Get ahead of the social pressure

 In case you’re wondering, we are not Luddites.
 I’m typing this post on the family’s laptop, which sits in the kitchen, for my website.
 Our kids use a computer, too, including to occasionally play games.
-But along with no smartphone, they don’t have iPads (except for devices they use at school).
-And, they don’t have a video game system.
-Computer use here is highly regulated.
+But along with no smartphone, they don’t have tablets (except for any that they use at school).
+And, we don’t have a video game system.
+Computer use here is highly regulated because I don’t want another type of device to become a de facto replacement for a smartphone.

 Model the lifestyle you want for your kids